Middle Ages: Military and technological developments

 During the later Roman Empire, the principal military developments were attempts to create an effective cavalry force and the continued development of highly specialised types of troops.
 The creation of heavily armoured cataphract-type soldiers as cavalry was an important feature of the 5th-century Roman military.
-The various invading tribes had differing emphases on types of soldiers—ranging from the primarily infantry Anglo-Saxon invaders of Britain to the Vandals and Visigoths, who had a high proportion of cavalry in their armies.
+The various invading tribes had differing emphases on types of soldiers—ranging from the primarily infantry centered Anglo-Saxons to the Vandals and Visigoths, who had a high proportion of cavalry in their armies.
 During the early invasion period, the stirrup had not been introduced into warfare, which limited the usefulness of cavalry as shock troops because it was not possible to put the full force of the horse and rider behind blows struck by the rider.
 The greatest change in military affairs during the invasion period was the adoption of the Hunnic composite bow in place of the earlier, and weaker, Scythian composite bow.
 Another development was the increasing use of longswords and the progressive replacement of scale armour by mail armour and lamellar armour.

 The importance of infantry and light cavalry declined during the early Carolingian period, with a growing dominance of elite heavy cavalry.
 The use of militia-type levies of the free population declined over the Carolingian period.
 Although much of the Carolingian armies were mounted, a large proportion during the early period appear to have been mounted infantry, rather than true cavalry.
 One exception was Anglo-Saxon England, where the armies were still composed of regional levies, known as the fyrd, which were led by the local elites.
 In military technology, one of the main changes was the return of the crossbow, which had been known in Roman times and reappeared as a military weapon during the last part of the Early Middle Ages.
 Another change was the introduction of the stirrup, which increased the effectiveness of cavalry as shock troops.
 A technological advance that had implications beyond the military was the horseshoe, which allowed horses to be used in rocky terrain.